 Biogas is a combustible mixture of gasses consisting mainly of methane (CH4) and carbon dioxide (CO).
 It is formed by the anaerobic bacterial decomposition of organic compounds such as sludge, agricultural or livestock biomass, plant by-products, and organic waste.
 The transformation process takes place in the absence of oxygen: the gasses formed are the waste products of the respiration of decomposing microorganisms.

-Compared to biogas, with which it is often confused, natural gas does have a similar composition but a very different origin and residual CO2 emission (35 percent versus 1 percent for biogas).
-In fact, to be extracted, it requires drilling, thus very high infrastructure costs.
-In addition, its combustion results in the production of a large amount of carbon dioxide that adversely affects the greenhouse effect, although in much smaller quantities than traditional fossil fuels such as coal and oil.
+Natural gas is a natural gaseous hydrocarbon mixture formed under the earth's surface, consisting of 97-98% methane (CH4) and the remaining 2-3% of other numerous gases such as nitrogen, helium and hydrogen sulfide.
+Compared to biogas, with which it is often confused, natural gas has a similar composition but a very different origin and residual CO2 emission (35 percent versus 1 percent for biogas).
+Natural gas requires expensive drilling to extract, resulting in significant infrastructure costs.
+In addition, its combustion produces a significant amount of carbon dioxide (CO2), which contributes to the greenhouse effect, although less than traditional fossil fuels such as coal and oil.

 Worldwide interest in renewable energy sources is picking up: biogas production is steadily growing, and more and more people are deciding to install biogas production plants.
 In fact, there are numerous advantages of its use: